rmoehn/jursey/design-for-automation.md

    One shouldn't have to reveal more information than is needed to decide the next action.
 In other words, we need finer-grained unlocks.

-   Currently, unlocking a version reveals the workspace, the action and which children it has, even though many algorithm steps will only be interested in passing along a question, regardless of its content.
-Additionally, the snapshot property is only preserved if you pass around reflects or versions.
+   Currently, unlocking a version reveals the workspace, the number of its children and which action was taken, even though many algorithm steps will only be interested in passing along the workspace's question (to get a diff, for example), regardless of its content.
+But if they passed a pointer at only the question, the snapshot property would get lost (cf. item 1).
-   This is far too much if you just ask a sub-question to diff two workspaces' questions, for example.

 3. In addition to finer-grained unlocks, predictable automatic actions should not be prevented by revealing a piece of specific information.
 For example,